-Runnymede Leisure Centre's ANPR system will go live on Monday 9th December 2019.
+Runnymede Leisure Centre's ANPR system is now live.
 Please make sure you put your number plate into the tablets provided in the entrance of the area to avoid getting a fine.

 Sport for Confidence